ronreiter/interactive-tutorials/tutorials/learncs.org/en/Basic Classes.md

     }

-The above example is a very basic class definition, containing no properties or methods.
+The above example is a very basic class definition, containing no fields, properties, or methods.
 Now, we have a class, but how do we use it?
 The answer is create an instance of that class.
 You can do this with the `new` keyword, like this:

     class myClass{